-In The Waves I: Value at the Edge, I shared our Sustainability Value Spectrum.
+In The Waves I: Value at the Edge, I shared our ESG Capability Spectrum.
 It shows how companies deliver more value as they expand their range of capability and action at the ESG edge.
 The Waves generally elicits a good discussion – even online, thanks to the real-time feedback of Mentimeter.

 In The 2% Company, practitioners from the BCG Henderson Institute write about the tiny fraction of companies that excel at exploration and exploitation simultaneously.
 They are not talking about the edge, and the second term obviously jars from an ESG point of view, but this helped me bridge the insight: